drtchops/Archipelago/worlds/tracker/docs/apworld-integration.md

         return slot_data
 ```

-During the regen, you can access the slot data via `re_gen_passthrough` on the multiworld object.
-Early in gen you can inspect this object to set any instance attributes or options needed from the slot data so your later functions will behave as expected.
+During the regeneration, you can access the slot data via `re_gen_passthrough` on the multiworld object.
+Early in the generation you can inspect this object to set any instance attributes or options needed from the slot data so your later functions will behave as expected.

 ```python
     def generate_early(self) -> None: